open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 }
 ```

-In the preceding example, `childOperation` is ended because the scope of the
+In the preceding example, `childActivity` is ended because the scope of the
 `using` block is explicitly defined, rather than scoped to `DoWork` itself like
-`parentOperation`.
+`parentActivity`.

 ## Creating independent Activities